karthikeyansub/ThirdPartyPaymentInitiation/README.md

 > https://localhost:8080/v1.0.0/initiate-payment

-Step #3: Use the payload, x-request-id and signature given in the example-signature.md file for testing
+Step #3: Use the payload, x-request-id, signature and signature-certificate given in the example-signature.md file for testing